LaurieGale10/primmdebug-evaluation-study/README.md

-# PRIMMDebug Research Study: Student Survey Analysis
+# PRIMMDebug Research Study: Log Data Analysis

 A repository containing the analysis code for the log data gathered from secondary students in an initial research study of [PRIMMDebug](http://primmdebug.web.app).